A Kuratowski theorem revisited: INTRODUCTION

 \section{INTRODUCTION}

-In a paper, published in 1976 [5], Kuratowski proved the following theorem : \begin{theorem} Let $Y$ be a complete separable metric space equipped with a non-trivial finite measure $\mu$.
-Let \{$A_\gamma:\gamma\in \Gamma$\} be a partition of $Y$ into first category (resp, $\mu$-measure zero) sets.
-If the continuum hypothesis holds, then there exists $\Delta\subseteq\Gamma$ such that $\bigcup\limits_{\gamma\in\Delta}A_\gamma$ does not have the Baire property (resp, is not $\mu$-measurable). \end{theorem} The measure part of the above result was already known to Solovay.
-In 1970, he proved (an unpublished result) using generic ultrafilters that any partition of [0,1] into Lebesgue measure zero sets produces a non-measurable set (for reference, see [7]).
-In 1979, Bukovsky [1] using the same forcing argument gave a much shorter and less complicated proof of Solovay's result.
-In the same issue of the journal, there appeared another paper by Emeryk, Frankiewicz and Kulpa [2] which provided a topologcal proof of the `Baire part' of Kuratowski's theorem in \'Cech complete spaces.
-The result is as follows :
+Kuratowski [5], using continuum hypothesis, proved the following \begin{theorem} If $\mathcal{F}$, $|\mathcal{F}|\leq\omega_1$ is a partition of [0,1] into meager sets, then there exists a family $\mathcal{A}\subseteq\mathcal{F}$ such that $\bigcup\mathcal{A}$ has not the Baire property. \end{theorem} The measure analogue of the above result was known to Solovay who established the same using generic ultrafilter.
+Bukovsky [1] using forcing argument gave a much shorter and less complicated proof of Solovay's result.
+However, none of them used continuum hypothesis.
+Using measure category duality, one can easily transcibe the proof of Bukovsky's theorem into its dual statement which is Theorem 1.1.\\